-- Configure adapter connections for composite references - Create and manage data sources utilized by adapters - Create and manage JMS resources utilized by adapters - Manage SOA Infrastructure data sources (for example, modifying connection pool settings)

-- Administer security of human workflow users - Manage Oracle WebLogic Server transaction (JTA) settings (for example, the transaction timeout value)
+- Configure adapter connections for composite references - Create and manage data sources utilized by adapters - Create and manage JMS resources utilized by adapters - Manage SOA Infrastructure data sources (for example, modifying connection pool settings) - Administer security of human workflow users - Manage Oracle WebLogic Server transaction (JTA) settings (for example, the transaction timeout value) - Deploy human task user interfaces

-2.2.5 Navigating to the SOA Infrastructure or SOA Composite Application Home Page
+2.2.6 Navigating to the SOA Infrastructure or SOA Composite Application Home Page

-You can access the home page of the SOA Infrastructure or a specific SOA composite application from the Farm home page.
+You can access the home page of the SOA Infrastructure, a specific SOA partition, or a specific SOA composite application from the Farm home page.

-In the Deployments section of the Farm home page, click soa-infra or a specific SOA composite application (for example, VacationRequest).
+In the Deployments section of the Farm home page, click soa-infra or a specific SOA composite application (for example, SimpleApproval).